Energy in Europe: Oil

 Oil sources for the European Union with tendency forecast.

 Oil is one of the largest primary energy sources in Europe.
 It is mostly used for transportation and heating.
 Oil production is relatively low in Europe, with significant production only in the North Sea.
 Most of Europe's oil comes from imports (about 90% for the EU28).

 Fossil gas

-Fossil gas tends to be supplied from north and south.
+Fossil gas tends to be supplied from north and south Europe.